 - Work with local communities to protect threatened species and ecosystems and build local support for conserving nature;

 - Maintain a trust fund to permanently protect Peru's first conservation concession;

 - Pioneer highly successful ways of working with pastoral communities in Mali to protect critical habitat for elephants and humans;

 - Support parataxonomists at a national park in Costa Rica that is a world model for landscape-scale conservation involving local communities;

-- Reduce threats to shorebird populations wintering in Latin America;
+- Reduce threats to shorebird populations wintering in Latin America and Asia;

 - Avert large-scale impacts to natural ecosystems from resource and infrastructure development by providing information and expertise in support of current best practices.

 - Direct conservation action to protect natural ecosystems and reduce threats.